-Eventually we ducked into the one open café and enjoyed some Italian delights – pizza and cannoli’s.
+Eventually, we ducked into the one open café and enjoyed some Italian delights – pizza and cannoli.
 We wanted to trial Ibla’s famous wine ice cream from a nearby parlor however our stomachs were too full.
 Perhaps next time?

 2. Punta Secca, Sicily, Italy

-Just a bicycle ride down from Marina di Ragusa, you’ll find Punta Secca.
-If you’re an Inspector Monteblano fan (popular Sicilian TV drama), this is a definite costal spot to visit.
+Just a bicycle ride down from Marina di Ragusa, you’ll find Punta Secca – one of the amazing day trips in Sicily.
+If you’re an Inspector Monteblano fan (popular Sicilian TV drama), this is a definite coastal spot to visit.
 Apparently, you’ll find the Inspectors home in addition to his coffee shop in Punta Secca.

 Perhaps when we’re sailing in the Pacific I’ll have more free time?

 Anyway, the bicycle ride along the coast is spectacular!
-There’s rugged rocks, wonderful sea views and interesting bushes, shrubs and flowers.
-Upon arrival to the small town, we found a lighthouse, coffee shop and several small little cafes and restaurants.
+There are rugged rocks, wonderful sea views, and interesting bushes, shrubs, and flowers.
+Upon arrival in the small town, we found a lighthouse, coffee shop, and several small little cafes and restaurants.
 The town also offers views of a tiny fishing marina.

 It’s funny how things happen like that – isn’t it?
-We all enjoyed our drinks, had light conversation and then we went back to our explorations.
+We all enjoyed our drinks, had a light conversation, and then we went back to our explorations.
 During the winter the coast road was quiet, the town was calm and the views (on a sunny day) are spectacular.

 3. Scicli, Sicily, Italy

 Similar to Ragusa, Ibla we drove past Scicli (pronounced, Shickley) several times.
+I never thought of it as one of those day trips in Sicily.
 When driving to the town you can see it from the roadside and the view is spectacular.
-There are churches dotted around and a massive cemetery with mausoleum after mausoleum (the Sicilian’s don’t bury their dead in the ground).
+There are churches dotted around and a massive cemetery with mausoleum after mausoleum (the Sicilians don’t bury their dead in the ground).

 While walking around, my friend, Angelina, said, “I must show you the storm drain – it’s the largest drain I’ve ever seen.”